 Furnished holiday lettings

 There are also special rules for furnished holiday lettings – property which is let out on a short term, usually seasonal basis, to tourists and visitors – which are not discussed further here.
-HMRC produce a helpsheet which you might find useful if you have this type of income.
-You can find the helpsheet on the GOV.UK website.
+HMRC produce a helpsheet (HS253) which you might find useful if you have this type of income.

-Rental profits are equal to the amount of income you are due to receive from letting, less any ‘allowable expenses’.
+Prior to 6 April 2017, rental profits were equal to the amount of income you were due to receive from letting, less any ‘allowable expenses’ (the accruals basis).

 What is ‘income’?

-Note that we say above ‘income you are due to receive’ rather than ‘income you have received’.
+Note that in relation to the period prior to 6 April 2017 we say above ‘income you are due to receive’ rather than ‘income you have received’.
 This means that you pay tax on the rent that your tenant should have paid you rather than what they actually paid you.